eventuate-examples/es-kanban-board/README.md

 # Kanban Board Server design

-The Kanban Board server is written using the [Eventuate Client Framework for Java](http://eventuate.io/docs/java/eventuate-client-framework-for-java.html), which provides an event sourcing based programming model.
+The Kanban Board server is written using the [Eventuate Client Framework for Java](http://eventuate.io/docs/java/eventuate-client-framework-for-java.html), which provides an event sourcing based programming model for Java/Spring-Boot aplications.
 The server persists boards and tasks as events in the [Eventuate event store](http://eventuate.io/howeventuateworks.html).
 The Kanban Board server also maintains a materialized view of boards and tasks in MongoDB.